-Pacific Golden Plover are among the prettiest of waders that can be seen on the beaches of BC.
+Pacific Golden Plover is among the prettiest of waders that can be seen on the beaches of the Pacific Northwest.

-Pacific Golden Plover eat mainly bivalves and other mollusks on their wintering grounds as well as worms, crustaceans, spiders.
-During breeding season in the Arctic, seeds, leaves and berries are also an important food source. pacific golden plovers find their food mainly by sight.
+Pacific Golden Plover eats mainly bivalves and other mollusks on their wintering grounds as well as worms, crustaceans, spiders.
+During breeding season in the Arctic, seeds, leaves, and berries are also an important food source. pacific golden plovers find their food mainly by sight.
 They forage in a peck and run method, running quickly in an upright position, pausing to peck, then running again.
-Their preferred foraging ground is on the inter tidal mudflats.
+Their preferred foraging ground is on the intertidal mudflats.

 When threatened, the parent distracts the predator from the nest or chicks by pretending to have a broken wing.
 Both parents raise the young unless the brood is late, then only by the male will raise them.